Enjoy delivering your perfect relaxing spot at the world’s third largest city and economic leader.

 4. Tokyo Tower which rises 333 meters tall is the city’s tallest structure.
 It is the seat for many radio and television broadcasting studios.

-In the midst of a strong influence brought by westernized culture ranging from Western hit tunes, European and Hamburger restaurants, baseball games, Western films and shows, theatrical works, and hip-hop dancing; Japanese traditions remains strong and intact in Tokyo, a proof within the observation of holding many traditional festivals, historic shrines and temples.
-Kabuki plays and sumo wrestling also outcast’s Japanese culture.
-Many cultural institutions of Tokyo always reflect the culture of both East and West.
+In the midst of a strong influence brought by westernized culture, ranging from Western hit tunes, European and Hamburger restaurants, baseball games, Western films and shows, theatrical works, and hip-hop dancing; Japanese traditions remain strong and intact in Tokyo.
+Citizens hold many traditional festivals.
+Artists preserve historic shrines and Japanese spiritual leaders maintaining the beauty of their temples.
+Kabuki plays and sumo wrestling also contemplate's Japanese culture.
+Western influence may not have strong impact in the city but many institutions in Tokyo are well balanced with the influence of western and eastern culture.

 Discover and be amazed to the city with sprawling complex of commerce and recreation.
 Be amazed to the City of Angels..